firolightfog/Yolow/README.md

 - Poly channels: limiting polyphonic output from 1 to 4 channels if needed

 ### RandVolt10
+This module is *deprecated*:zzz:.
+It is replaced by RandVolt8.
 - Without a clock input: it provides ten fix voltages (1V-10V).
 - With a clock input: it provides random voltages.
 Practically a S&H unit with internal noise source.